 2. The photographer & make-up artist

-If you intend to fly your favourite local photographer or make-up artist over, expect to spend between S$3,000 to S$4,000.
+If you intend to fly your favourite local photographer or make-up artist over, expect to spend minimally between S$3,000 to S$4,000.
 Instead, I recommend you turn to instagram to check out local talents at your destination wedding.
 Don’t bother googling for “Bali Wedding Photographer” like I did initially.
 By searching for pictures on Instagram, you get to see a larger variety of photos when you hashtag #locationxphotographer.
 This allows you to see all the different pictures taken by a large number of photographer and then to narrow your choices from there.
-DAMAGE – S$1,200 to S$2,000
+I did think my hair was overdone but to be fair, I wasn’t specific about how natural I wanted my hair to look, so I guess I should take the blame.
+DAMAGE – Possibly below S$2,000 like ours.

 Look how my photographer transformed the Mont Blanc cuff links I bought for C!